64hann/DApp/README.md

 the caller must input the correct amount of gwei.
 The token will be transferred from from to the caller of the function, and from receives the payment.

+To test the function, use the following IPFS hash value

+ipfs://QmYfTFjZ5RCi8fzGEBxudrgNRVsDNN9uTN7dXwZzkYL5E1